 And I love when they told with theatrical flair, surrealistic flourish, sincere passion, and sincerity.
 I like human stories.
 Which is why I love anime, the only subsection of the animated medium that’s not afraid to dig low to reach high.
 Granted, not all anime are like this, but there are some that are, and just as kindness may be enough the world worth living out for, the human aspects of many shows make anime worth watching.

-Political Scientist, History Buff, Lazy Musician, Lazier Writer, Anime Critic, and Somewhat Befuddled Existentialist.
+Political Scientist, History Buff, Lazy Musician, Lazier Writer, Anime Critic, and Somewhat Befuddled and Half-happy Existentialist.